s41r4j/igbf/README.md

     - Just clone and start using, no need of installing any requirements.
     - Internet connection is essential
     - To use proxy, a library (`pip install beautifulsoup4`) is required; The program installs it for you while running (if not present)
+    - Also you can get the latest version from [releases](https://github.com/s41r4j/igbf/releases)

 ```bash